 An organization looking to foster a diverse and inclusive workplace with intent knows that diversity hiring is only one-half of the equation.
 The other, more important half lies in ensuring these employees feel included, and equally contribute to the value of that organization.
 Companies are slowly realizing that an inclusive workplace has numerous tangible benefits.

 With that out of the way, it’s easier said than done.
-Having rules and policies in place, and encouraging learning sessions that cater to the diverse community, can only do so much.
+Having rules and policies in place, and encouraging learning sessions that cater to the diverse community can only do so much.
 D&I tends to remain a distant illusion until the people in your organization can bring it to life.

 What does being diverse and inclusive mean?

 The first thing that pops into your mind when you hear the word diversity is either gender-based discrimination or racism.
 But that’s not it.
 To be truly diverse at your workplace, you need to hire people from all walks of life irrespective of who they are or where they’re from.
-They bring varied talent, skills and perspectives to the table that will supremely benefit your organization.
-To put simply, diversity cannot be forced.
+They bring varied talent, skills, and perspectives to the table that will supremely benefit your organization.
+To put it simply, diversity cannot be forced.
 You have to make changes from within the company, attune your company culture and align your hiring similarly.
 The minute you start hiring employees, for their skills and performance and in a non-discriminatory manner, diversity follows.

 Inclusion, on the other hand, is trickier.
 Thinking that inclusion is just smiles and friendliness all around is a rookie mistake.
 The key to an inclusive environment is a meaningful and well-thought-out culture.
 Small gestures like observing diverse traditions, and holidays from other cultures, being sensitive to your colleagues’ cultural or religious practices and gender preferences go a long way in making an employee feel like they belong.

 Recommended video: Beyond Binary: Normalizing Gender Inclusivity At The Workplace